Otaviopeixoto1/Scrapy-splash-crawler/README.md

 All the leaflets are queried and extracted by looping over all letters of the alphabet and inserting into the url: https://consultas.anvisa.gov.br/#/bulario/q/?nomeProduto={letter}&categoriasRegulatorias=1,2,3,4,5,6,10,7,8

+# Run

+build the docker image from my docker file:

+sudo docker build -t mysplash - < Dockerfile

-splash was configured to run on a docker container using the command: sudo docker run -it -p 8050:8050 scrapinghub/splash --disable-private-mode --max-timeout 3600 --disable-lua-sandbox
+splash was configured to run on a docker container using the command:

+sudo docker run -it -p 8050:8050 -v /home/otavio/python_projects/boitata/crawlers/scrapy-splash-crawler/dockerfolder:/home mysplash --disable-private-mode --max-timeout 36000 --disable-lua-sandbox

+Then just run the crawler by using:

+cd medicamento
+scrapy crawl miner

 # Pipeline